mchughmatthew/mchughmatthew.github.io/PROJECT-NOTES.md

 ## Maintenance log

+- **July 12, 2026 automation pass:** ORCID (0000-0002-1263-0697) added to
+  the homepage JSON-LD; Google Search Console verified and sitemap submitted (sitemap status may show "Couldn't fetch" for a few days — normal for new properties); `weekly-website-news-intake` scheduled task created; `workshop-photo-intake` skill built and tested (skill lives in Matthew's Cowork profile, not in this repo).
 - **July 2026 follow-up pass:** JSON-LD `Person` schema on the homepage (`sameAs`: ORCID 0000-0002-1263-0697, Google Scholar, LinkedIn, Penn profile); favicon now hosted locally